PublicMapping/districtbuilder/README.md

 To have data to work with, you'll need to do a two step process:

+1. Prepare or acquire a GeoJSON with boundaries and demographic data for your state/region (see next section for details on how to format this file)
-1. Process the GeoJSON for your state/region (this outputs all the static files DistrictBuilder needs to work in a local directory)
+1. Process the GeoJSON (this outputs all the static files DistrictBuilder needs to work in a local directory)
 1. Publish the resulting files (upload to S3 for use by the app)

 To process PA data, first copy the GeoJSON file into the `src/manage/data` directory, create an output directory (eg. `src/manage/data/output-pa`), and then run this command: